2022 American League Championship Series: Game 1

 Game 1 featured the Astros' Justin Verlander going up against Jameson Taillon for the Yankees.
 Harrison Bader got the scoring started with a solo home run in the top of the second.
 It was his fourth home run of the postseason, becoming the first Yankee player to hit four home runs in their first six postseason games.
 The Astros responded in the bottom half of the inning when Martín Maldonado drove in Chas McCormick with an RBI double to tie the game at one.
-After some early trouble, Verlander settled in, giving up only the one run and striking out eleven batters in six innings, passing Clayton Kershaw for the most postseason strikeouts in Major League history.
+After some early trouble, Verlander settled in, giving up only one run and striking out eleven batters in six innings, passing Clayton Kershaw for the most postseason strikeouts in Major League history.
 Taillon was taken out in the fifth after giving up a double to Jeremy Peña, finishing with 4 1/3 innings pitched.
 Clarke Schmidt, who was brought on in relief, would walk the bases loaded before getting Kyle Tucker to ground into an inning-ending double play.
 Yuli Gurriel grabbed the lead back for the Astros in the sixth with a lead-off homer, shortly followed by another home run by McCormick to bring the score to 3–1.
 Peña would also homer in the seventh to cap off his night, going 3-for-4 with two doubles and a home run and pushing the lead to 4–1.
-Anthony Rizzo hit a solo shot off of Rafael Montero in the eighth and the Yankees threatened with a single by Giancarlo Stanton and a two-out walk by Josh Donaldson to bring the go-ahead run to the plate.
+Anthony Rizzo hit a solo shot off of Rafael Montero in the eighth, and the Yankees threatened with a single by Giancarlo Stanton and a two-out walk by Josh Donaldson to bring the go-ahead run to the plate.
 Ryan Pressly was called on for the four-out save and struck out Matt Carpenter to end the eighth and finished off the game with a perfect ninth to give the Astros a 1–0 series lead.
-The Yankees struck out a total of 17 times in the game while the Astros struck out twice.
+The Yankees struck out a total of 17 times in the game, while the Astros struck out twice.
 The 15-strikeout difference between the two teams was the largest differential in postseason history.